ros2/ros2_documentation/source/Installation/Foxy/Linux-Development-Setup.rst

    rosdep update
    rosdep install --from-paths src --ignore-src --rosdistro foxy -y --skip-keys "console_bridge fastcdr fastrtps rti-connext-dds-5.3.1 urdfdom_headers"

-.. _Foxy_linux-development-setup-install-more-dds-implementations-optional:

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-linux-source>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <../DDS-Implementations>`.

 Build the code in the workspace
 -------------------------------